Surplus Property Regulation 309

 |Effective Date:||September 12, 2016|

-The purpose of this policy is to govern the disposal of surplus state and federal property belonging to UNCSA.
+The purpose of this regulation is to govern the disposal of surplus state and federal property belonging to UNCSA.

-This policy applies to the disposal of all surplus state and federal property belonging to UNCSA.
+This regulation applies to the disposal of all surplus state and federal property belonging to UNCSA.

 A. “State-Owned Property” means property in the possession of the state or a state agency, such as UNCSA, and purchased with state funds, property donated to the state, or property purchased with other funds that give ownership of the property to the state.